monkeyiq/filesender/README.md

 * TeraSender upload has not been tested.
 This would be the preferred upload method for best performance.

-* Allow downloading all files in a transfer to a subdirectory.

 * Ensure that upload resume works.